Cheese, Fish and Bulk Antipasti

-We sell a variety of imported Italian and artisan domestic cheeses and Italian antipasti on a rotating basis.
-The following are our cheese and antipasti selections.
+We sell a variety of imported Italian, European and artisan domestic cheeses, Italian antipasti and refrigerated preserved fish on a rotating basis.
+The following are the cheeses, fish and antipasti from which we make our selections.

 Casatica.
 Lombardy, Italy.
 A bloomy-rind cheese with a dense, milky sweetness, it is one of the few cheeses made with Italian Water Buffalo milk other than mozzarella.
 The rich and sweet buffalo milk gives the cheese a creamy and dense texture.